Ball Balance

 All mechanical components were designed in AutoCAD and manufactured on a CNC milling machine.
 This enabled high precision fit and reliability in implementation.

-development environments for software development
+Development environments for software development

 For programming the function block editor in VB.NET, Visual Studio was used, while for the microcontroller programming in C++ the ATMEL AVR Studio was used.
 Additionally, HTerm was used to monitor the serial communication between the microcontroller and the PC during development.

-fine-motor soldering work on the BMA280 accelerometer
+Fine-motor soldering work on the BMA280 accelerometer

-handover of the experimental setup to THWS
+Handover of the experimental setup to THWS

 Pioneering spirit from student days strengthens control engineering lab

-Ball Scale Challenge: Award for outstanding performance
+Ball Balance Challenge: Award for Excellence

 THANK YOU!